Skip to main content

 Instructors

 The Institute will be conducted by Drs.
-Craig Howald, Dennis Kuhl, and Joseph Smith of the Physics Department at Marietta College.
+Craig Howald, Dennis Kuhl, and Ann Bragg of the Physics Department at Marietta College.

 Through shared exploration of new learning and teaching models, we seek to contribute to the effort to improve physics and astronomy education in the United States.
 We emphasize direct interaction with the physical world because research shows this is the most powerful means by which students can develop an understanding of science concepts.